 - Remove from oven and allow to cool completely.

-- Use a spatula to occasionally stir the sugar, it will soon melt and start turning a brownish color, once it starts to melt it will take about 5 minutes.
+- Once it's all melted it will start turning a golden color, it will take about 5 minutes.

 - Once it becomes a dark amber color, remove from heat and stir in butter.
 Be careful the mixture will bubble, a LOT.